-Eku recognized the shape, of course, but watched until he caught a glimpse of the white head.
+Eku recognized the shape, but continued to watch until he caught a glimpse of the white head.

-He had to stifle a yelp when he accidentally brushed against a clump of the tall grass.
+Had to stifle a yelp when he accidentally brushed against a clump of the tall grass.

 Thankfully, most plants in this part of Umawa were not dangerous; whereas, brush up against the wrong bush in the Abantu homeland, you were likely penalized by a nasty scratch or sting.